Scotland Campervan Hire

 If you're driving to the depot, leave the M90 motorway at junction 4 and drive into Kelty along Cocklaw Street.
 After about 400m turn left into Union Street.
 The Spaceships depot is the second entrance on the left.

-If you're arriving by public transport take the train to Cowdenbeath station and then the number 17 or 18 bus to Kelty.
+If you're arriving by public transport take the train to Cowdenbeath station from Edinburgh (Waverley, Haymarket or Gateway station) and then the number 17 or 18 bus to Kelty.
 The bus will drop you by the church (ask the driver if you're not sure where to get off).
 From the bus stop walk along Cocklaw Street to Union Street.
 The Spaceships campervan hire depot is the second entrance on the left.

 The depot address is: